There are a lot of great coolers out there. Determining what is going to be the best cooler under $100 for you will depend on your needs.

 All devices can take time to cool down (up to two hours to cool down completely) so having an ice brick or something similar can help speed things up.
 Ice is NOT recommended as the moisture can ruin the device.

 Get the right adapter – There are complaints of people breaking this product when using an adapter.
-Make sure to get the Black and Decker Converter (which is only about $1-2 more than other converters) if you want to be able to plug this into a regular wall socket.
+Make sure to get the (which is only about $1-2 more than other converters) if you want to be able to plug this into a regular wall socket.

 This cooler also has a warming function which can be a neat feature if you're picking up some takeaway and want to keep it toasty hot on the way home.
 It takes a long time to cool down once you've heated it up though so don't expect to use the heat and then put cool food inside 10 minutes later.